How Meghan Markle Ruined Her Own Brand

 Once sold as a modern fairy tale, Meghan Markle's public story has become a case study in overexposure, endless reinvention, and the slow collapse of trust.
 Not one catastrophic collapse.
 A long, strangely watchable unraveling — and the specific moment the audience stopped investing.

-There was a moment when Meghan Markle had everything a modern public figure could possibly want: sympathy, fascination, institutional glamour, cultural symbolism, and the kind of global attention most brands spend decades trying to manufacture.
+There was a moment when Meghan Markle had everything a modern public figure could possibly want: sympathy, fascination, institutional glamour, cultural symbolism, and the kind of global attention most brands spend decades trying to manufacture and never quite achieve.
 The 2018 wedding gave her near-universal curiosity and a plausible role inside a centuries-old institution desperate to look modern.
-She was charming, she was present, she was the story.
+She was charming.
+She was present.
+She was the story.

 What followed was not one catastrophic collapse.
 It was a long, strangely watchable unraveling: exits, interviews, lawsuits, media deals, podcasts, documentaries, rebrands, and a growing sense that every new version of Meghan was replacing the last one before the audience had even finished processing it.
 Six years in, the question is no longer whether the brand is struggling.
 It is how it got here from there.